Lower prices attract homebuyers in Bermuda

 Tenant Eviction: If the tenant refuses to vacate the premises after the expiration of the contract or of the notice to terminate the lease agreement, the landlord can apply for a court order to repossess the property and claim compensation.
 It takes only an average of 50 days to evict a tenant.

-Economy is picking up; debt still a problemBermuda ranks as one of the world's highest GDP per capita incomes, standing at about BM$ 99,317 (US$ 99,317) in 2016, according to the Department of Statistics.
+Economy is picking up; debt still a problemBermuda has one of the world's highest GDP per capita incomes, at about BM$ 98,125 (US$ 98,125) in 2017, according to the Department of Statistics.
 Financial services and tourism are the biggest contributors to GDP.
-Real estate and renting activities account for 17.5% of the country's GDP in 2016.
+Real estate and renting activities account for 17% of the country´s GDP in 2017.

-Aside from a weak economy, Bermuda has also been struggling with its escalating debt problem.
-The country's gross debt outstanding was estimated to have reached around BM$ 2.57 billion (US$ 2.57 billion) by end of March 2018, according to the Ministry of Finance.
-In Bermuda's 2018-19 budget, the estimated debt service costs are projected to be around BM$ 188.2 million (US$ 188.2 million), up by 1% from the previous budget allocation.
+Bermuda had been struggling with its escalating debt problem.
+The country´s gross debt outstanding reached BM$ 2.68 billion (US$ 2.68 billion) by end of March 2019, according to the Ministry of Finance.